rust-bitcoin/rust-bitcoincore-rpc/json/README.md

-bitcoincore-rpc-json
+bitcoinsv-rpc-json
 ====================

-A collection of JSON-enabled data types used in the `bitcoincore-rpc` crate.
+A collection of JSON-enabled data types used in the `bitcoinsv-rpc` crate.

 # License

-All code is licensed using the CC0 license, as per the LICENSE file.
+All code is licensed using the Open BSV license, as per the LICENSE file.